chodyo/filter-recruiters/README.md

 ## Details

-Gets a list of N most recent sender email addresses in a gmail label.
-Scans the inbox for any new emails from the same senders, then applies the label, marks it as read, and archives it.
-Logs the sender and subject of any email the script archived.
+- Gets a list of N most recent sender email addresses in a gmail label
+- Scans the inbox for any new emails from the same senders, then
+  - applies the label to the email
+  - marks it as read
+  - archives it
+- Logs the sender and subject of any email the script archived

 ## Prerequisites